Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 Research by Beck et al. in the Journal of Clinical Endocrinology & Metabolism (2018) showed that ipamorelin treatment increased growth hormone levels by 340% during the first 2 hours of sleep, correlating with a 28% increase in slow-wave sleep duration.
 Participants reported significant improvements in sleep quality and morning alertness.

 A 12-week study by Thompson et al. (2020) involving 156 adults with poor sleep quality found that ipamorelin therapy improved sleep efficiency from 67% to 84% and reduced nighttime awakenings by 45%.
-The study also noted improved daytime energy levels and cognitive performance, likely related to enhanced sleep quality and growth hormone optimization.
+The study also noted improved daytime energy levels and cognitive performance, likely related to enhanced sleep quality and growth hormone improvement.

 Typical ipamorelin dosing for sleep enhancement ranges from 200-300 mcg administered subcutaneously before bedtime.
 The peptide should be taken on an empty stomach, at least 2 hours after the last meal, to maximize growth hormone release.
 Peak growth hormone elevation occurs 30-45 minutes post-injection, coinciding with natural sleep onset.